DomHeadroom/Prism43/README.md

 ```

 ### Not to do:
-Before creating a new offline account, ensure not to delete the 'No Profile' account. <br>If you accidentally delete it, you will need to rerun the script.
+Before creating a new offline account, ensure not to delete the 'Xbox profile missing' account. <br>If you accidentally delete it, you will need to rerun the script.